arifalisoomro/Pizza-Max-Sales-Analysis-in-SQL/README.md

 - Percentage contribution to total revenue by pizza type.
 - Cumulative revenue trends.
 - Top pizzas by revenue within each category.

-## Presentation
-The detailed analysis and results are presented in the accompanying PowerPoint presentation, which can be viewed [here](path_to_your_presentation).

 ## Conclusion
 The analysis demonstrates advanced SQL skills and provides actionable insights into sales trends and customer preferences.
 These insights can help Pizza Max optimize their menu, pricing, and marketing strategies to maximize revenue and customer satisfaction.